jturn08/smarthome/README.md

 ### Visualizing Home Assistant sensor data history in Grafana
 Coming soon.

+## Bitwarden Password Manager
+[Self-host Bitwarden Password Manager in HomeAssistant guide](bitwarden/bitwarden-password-manager.md) explains how to install [Bitwarden](https://bitwarden.com) password manager as a [Home Assistant](https://www.home-assistant.io/) add-on to securely store your passwords while having convenient access from the web browser and mobile apps.
+Bitwarden supports increased security with Two-Factor Authentication (2FA) with verification code and designated contacts for emergency access.
+For better security, the password manager server application is not accessible to the internet, and is only accessible from your local home network or through a VPN.

 ## Media server
-Build a Linux-based home network file server so your photos and videos are accessible from any device, mount a TV antenna in the attic to watch free live TV on a tablet or smartphone, ...
+Build a self-hosted, Linux-based home network file server so your photos and videos are accessible from any device, mount a TV antenna in the attic to watch free live TV on a tablet or smartphone, ...

 ### Configuring remote acess to a linux PC
 [Configuring remote acess to a linux PC guide](media-server/linux-remote-access.md) explains how to remotely access a Linux PC's terminal shell using SSH and graphical desktop using VNC server software.